-5. Income from Separate Property Trust Can Be Separate
+4. Income from Separate Property Trust Can Be Separate

-In contrast to the principle that income derived from a separate property trust is community property, there is a line of older cases that recognizes that this income may be separate property in more situations than just the limited case where the spouse-beneficiary has no right to compel distribution of income as in Burns.
+There is a line of older cases that recognizes that this income may be separate property in more situations than just the limited case where the spouse-beneficiary has no right to compel distribution of income as in Burns.